In this blog post, I will tell you everything you need to know about Web 3.0. In the infancy of the web, Web 1.0 and 2.0

 You can use the data collected from data mining to improve customer relationships, reduce risks, cut costs, increase revenues and more.

-Machine learning is a type of data analysis which automates analytical model building.
+Machine learning is a type of data analysis that automates analytical model building.

 This is a branch of artificial intelligence that’s based on the idea that systems have the ability to learn from data, identify patterns, and make informed decisions with minimal human intervention.

-Recommendation agents (RAs) are software agents which elicit the preferences or interests of individual consumers for products, either implicitly, or explicitly, and makes the necessary recommendations.
+Recommendation agents (RAs) are software agents that elicit the preferences or interests of individual consumers for products, either implicitly, or explicitly, and makes the necessary recommendations.

 RAs have the ability to improve the quality of the decisions made by consumers when searching for and selecting products online.

 They can drastically reduce the information overload that consumers face.
 They can also help to simplify the complexity of online searches.

 Artificial intelligence is a type of computer science which was developed to create intelligent machines.
 In recent years, this has become an essential part of the technology industry.

 The type of research that’s primarily associated with artificial intelligence is extremely specialized.
 Computers must be programmed for the following traits:

 - Ability to manipulate and move objects

 The implementation of Web 3.0 will improve global connectivity and it will enhance the capabilities of a modern-day smartphone as we know it.